 The Abyssinian is an extremely intelligent cat; a proud and freedom loving cat.

-This cat is strong willed.
+This cat breed is strong willed.
 The cat is curious and loves to hunt.
 People with tons of breakable valuables on display should not consider the Abyssinian cat.

 This is for cat lovers who appreciate and love the active and intelligent cats.